CLC builds nurturing and innovative early childhood educational experiences for all children and their families to succeed.

-Building a Just Future Where Every Child and Family Thrives Because of Early Childhood Education
+Shaping a Just Future through Early Childhood Education

 Children’s Learning Centers of Fairfield County (CLC) is committed to providing early childhood education for all families, with direct services and programs focused on health, nutrition & family support for children 6 weeks – 5 years of age.